-Cycle-SOS represent clients nationwide.
-It isn’t necessary for you to visit us in person as the majority of your claim can be conducted over the phone and via email and postal correspondence.
+Firstly, the expert legal team at Cycle-SOS represent clients nationwide, so wherever you are in England or Wales, you can access specialist legal advice which is tailored for cyclists.
+Don’t worry if you’re not local to our office as it isn’t necessary for you to visit us in person.
+The majority of your claim can be conducted over the phone and via email and postal correspondence.

-1. After contacting the Freephone helpline or submitting a claim online, your claim will be allocated to a member of our specialist cycle team.
-They will take you through all the information that we need to get your claim underway at a time convenient to you.
-This is usually done over the phone however; arrangements can be made to visit you at home should this be necessary.
+After contacting the Freephone helpline or submitting a claim online, your claim will be allocated to a member of our specialist cycle team.
+They will take you through all the information that we will need to get your claim underway.
+They will explain the process to you at the outset and if you have any questions, they will be happy to answer them fully.
+This conversation usually takes place over the phone at a time convenient to you however; arrangements can be made to visit you at home should this be necessary.

-3. The defendant may accept or deny liability (responsibility) for your accident.
-If they accept that they are responsible for your injuries, you can then choose to accept or deny the offer.
+The defendant may accept or deny liability (responsibility) for your accident.
+If they accept that they are responsible for your injuries, you can then choose to accept or deny their settlement offer.

 If your injuries have not yet become clear, we may advise you not to settle your claim just yet.
 We believe it is worthwhile to wait until we have all the facts about your injuries before we accept a settlement amount.
 It may be the case that you require a much higher settlement if you injuries persist or worsen to enable you to fund your recovery and ongoing care.

-If the defendant denies liability or you decide to decline their settlement offer, we will be able to negotiate a settlement that you are happy with and that is sufficient for your injuries.
+If the defendant denies liability or you decide to decline their settlement offer, we will work with you to negotiate a settlement that you are happy with and that is sufficient for your injuries.

-4. A large number of clients ask us if they are likely to have to attend court.
-The answer is that in the majority of cases this isn’t necessary; however, if your claim does go to court we will be there to support you throughout the process and help you with arrangements on the day.
+A large number of clients ask us if they are likely to have to attend court.
+The answer is that in the majority of cases this isn’t necessary; however, in the unlikely event that your claim does go to court our team will be there to support you throughout the process and help you with arrangements on the day.